-Increase carbon sequestration through wetland restoration, creation, and management
+Develop processes for increasing carbon sequestration through wetland restoration, creation, and management

 Sequester carbon in wetland restoration, enhancement, and creation projects to reverse subsidence of agricultural lands, reduce greenhouse gases in the atmosphere, and advance scientific understanding of carbon sequestration.
 Focus near-term projects in more subsided locations on conversion to managed wetlands and in less subsided locations on conversion to tidal wetlands.
 Study and quantify the results in support of global and Californian carbon markets.